 His best known role was Stringfellow Hawke in the 1984 television series “Airwolf,” where he played a test pilot who believed anyone he loved would die tragically.
 The character also refused to eat red meat or wear underwear.
 “Airwolf” was the name of the high-tech helicopter in the series, and the late Ernest Borgnine was Vincent’s co-star.
 At one point during the show’s run, Vincent was one of the highest paid actors in Hollywood, earning $200,000 per episode.

-Jan-Michael Vincent also had roles in several movies, including “Baby Blue Marine” with Richard Gere, “The Mechanic” with Richard Bronson and “White Line Fever” with fellow local resident Slim Pickens.
+Jan-Michael Vincent also had roles in several movies, including “Baby Blue Marine” with Richard Gere, “The Mechanic” with Charles Bronson and “White Line Fever” with fellow local resident Slim Pickens.